|postcard from NYPL Collection|

 The developers got their wish.

 The fantastic castle-like 9th Regiment Armory was demolished, a victim of sitting on “valuable property.”
-In its place a mixed-use residential project was erected.
+Today a mixed-use residential project stands on the site.